-- 1. Use of a small pump instead of a compressor as already stated. - Creating a high vacuum at the turbine exhaust thereby improving cycle efficiency. - 3.
+- Use of a small pump instead of a compressor as already stated. - 2.
+Some of the turbine exhaust heat is recovered as sensible heat in the condensate. - 3.
 A significantly reduced treated water usage and plant incurs a much lower capital and operating expense.

 There are two aspects of this question.
-The first point is that there has to be sufficient temperature difference between the Steam and the CCW to be able to reject the heat from the steam to achieve condensation.
-In practice, the rough difference is $10^{\circ}-15^{\circ}$ C above the mean CCW temperature.
+The first point is that there has to be sufficient temperature difference between the Steam and the CCW to be able to reject the heat 125 - B.3.1 from the steam to achieve condensation.
+In practice, the rough difference is 25°C above the mean CCW temperature.
 This is only a guide but it serves to illustrate that this temperature difference does not exist in the question as stated.